Anna Stanisławska: Later life

-Transaction (1685)
+Transaction

-Transaction, or a Description of the Entire Life of One Orphan Girl Through Doleful Laments Written by the Same 1685 is an autobiographical (according to the author) poem describing Stanisławska's life and three marriages between the years 1668 to 1685.
-It consists of 77 threnodies, or laments, each containing a varying number of eight-line stanzas.
-It also contains a 22-line introduction titled "To the Reader", a 12-line conclusion, "Conclusion – To the Reader of This Book", and numerous marginal glosses.
+The Transaction, or a Description of the Whole Life of an Orphan Girl through Doleful Laments Written by the Same in 1685, is an autobiographical (according to the author) poem describing Stanisławska's life and three marriages between 1668 and 1685.
+It comprises 77 threnodies, or laments, each containing a varying number of eight-line stanzas.
+It also contains a 22-line introduction "To the Reader"; a 12-line "Conclusion – to the Reader of This Book"; and numerous marginal glosses.

 It is a Polish Baroque piece, characterized by dramatism, swells of emotion, and strict form.
-It also reflects Stanisławska's intense Catholicism, typical to the Sarmatism movement of the period and evidence of her convent education.
-Stanisławska's rhymes follow an AABBCCDD format, called Chestochovian rhymes, which were very unpopular among Polish poets and thus an unusual choice.
-Her primary inspiration was most likely Jan Kochanowski's "Laments" (also translated as "Threnodies"), written in 1580 about the death of his two-year-old daughter.
-Like Kochanowski, Stanisławska personifies and addresses Fortune in her work, in addition to referencing a Christian god.
-She may also have drawn upon the traditions of "courtly theatre" for her narrative.
+It also reflects Stanisławska's intense Catholicism, typical of the period's Sarmatism and reflective of her convent education.

+Stanisławska's rhymes follow an AABBCCDD scheme, known as Częstochowian rhymes, which were unpopular with Polish poets and were thus an unusual choice.

+Her primary inspiration was likely Jan Kochanowski's Laments (also known as Threnodies), written in 1580 on the death of his two-year-old daughter.
+Like Kochanowski, Stanisławska personifies and addresses Fortune, in addition to referencing a Christian god.
+She may also have drawn for her narrative upon the traditions of "courtly theatre".

 Ożarska notes that while describing Stanisławska's life and the death of her three husbands, the manuscript does not mention any of the principals by name; in fact, the title page credits the authorship of the book to "Jesus, Mary, and Joseph".
 The names of the principals are recorded in the author's glosses.
 Thus Ożarska believes that the work is not meant to be autobiographical, but a depiction of 17th-century Polish culture, including "courtship, betrothal, wedding or funeral customs which are depicted in considerable detail".

 For reasons unknown, Transaction was never published, and was not discovered until 1890, when the manuscript was found in a St. Petersburg public library by Slavic studies professor Aleksander Brückner.
 Brückner declared Stanisławska to be Poland's first woman poet in his 1893 study "The First Polish Woman Writer and Her Rhymed Autobiography".
 Later research, however, has disproved Brückner's assertion.
 Even after Transaction was published in 1935, Stanisławska was surpassed in fame by her contemporaries Elżbieta Drużbacka and Antonina Niemiryczowa, both historically and in the Polish literary canon.

 Transaction was only able to be published after years of negotiations with St. Petersburg, which were complicated by the Russian Revolution in 1917.
 The work was finally sent to Poland as part of a larger exchange in 1935, and edited and published in that year by Ida Kotowa.
 Though Stanisławska's identity as the author was in question for a time, Kotowa included in her edition a 1699 letter written by Stanisławska, which matched the handwriting in Transaction.
 Stanisławska's original manuscript was either destroyed or lost during the Warsaw uprising in 1944.